 The impact assessment activities will constantly follow the development of the project, monitoring progresses and changes to the planned activities that might ask for adaptations of the present methodology.
+Tables 2, 3, 4, and 5 indicate the tasks or timeline in which the different data gathering activities will take place.

-In M24 and in M36 an impact assessment workshop will be organised at consortium level, possibly during face-to-face project meetings.
+In M13, M24 and in M36 an impact assessment workshop will be organised at consortium level, possibly during face-to-face project meetings.
 The workshops, which will use facilitation methodologies, will support the consortium in evaluating the progress done towards the expected impacts listed in the DoA and the eventual changes to be introduced at management or activity level in order to assure the maximisation of positive impact and the minimization of negatives ones.
 This will allow the impact assessment team to draft a set of recommendations for the upcoming year of the project as an input to the management team.